Nodragem/Catch-the-Crown/divers/GameDesign - SaveTheCrown.md

 - [ ] check all the list of bugs

 - [ ] **[A]** fireball can stop and/or slow down...? probably a problem with collision

 - [ ] **[A]** bug: sometimes the player revive with automatic damage per second.

-      > In an attempt to debug, we replace flush() with the deepFlush() function in the isDead() function.
+  > - In an attempt to debug, we replace flush() with the deepFlush() function in the isDead() function.
-      > We can't test if it is effective.
+  > - We can't test if it is effective.
-      > I think that it is actually better to flush in the respawn function!!
+  > - I think that it is actually better to flush in the respawn function!!

 - [ ] **[A]** controller don't work after fullscreen

 - [ ] **[B]** when moving platform dissappear (are invisible) their position keeps growing, this might lead to an error when the PC reach the limit of float.

 - [ ] **[TR]** Atanaska succeeded to replicate the bug of the flying prabbit: jump works as a jetpack.
 We thought we handle that problem.
 Not well enough apparently!

 - [ ] **[TR]** Automatically die after respawn, after spike death,
 - [ ] **[TR]** Apparently we can pick up moving platform ... which is not good,
 - [ ] **[TR]** bug Lance: why bouncing on wall sometimes? (it is a bullet, no solution found),
 - [ ] **[TR]** Lance can kill fireball,

   > should we keep and improve that possibility?

 - [ ] **[TR]** bug: the moving platform trajectory solver are still doing shit.
 The platforms dont always start at the same place.

 ## General Improvements:

 - [ ] **[A]** deactivate lances when the platform supporting them disappears.

 - [ ] **[A]** the lance should deactivate the launcher

 - [ ] **[A]** Animations:

-      - [ ] Lances could have another appearance when fully loaded
+  - [x] Lances could have another appearance when fully loaded

   - [ ] Fireball explosion

   - [ ] Picking up / Projecting character:

-            - [ ] the lifted prabbit should be panicked
+    1. the lifted prabbit should be panicked
-            - [ ] the lifting prabbit should have his arm up?
+    2. the lifting prabbit should have his arm up?
-            - [ ] a GUI appears to tell the players to press A as many time as they can
+    3. a GUI appears to tell the players to press A as many time as they can
-            - [ ] Projection animation
+    4. Projection animation

   - [ ] Golden Prabbit animations:

     > if a character passes the threshold at which he will win even without the crown, he get a golden glare.

     - [ ] the yellow skin should be only used for the Golden Prabbit
     - [ ] add a layer in character class to add effects (here it will be a golden aura)
     - [ ] animate the golden aura

   - [ ] Animate the flowers?

   - [ ] Animate the coins going to your wallet

   - [ ] Animate the crown:

     - [ ] Write the amount of money going to the crown on the crown
     - [ ] Make the crown bouncing/scaling each time it gets money

 - [ ] **[A]** Sounds:

   - [ ] fireball death sound and animation
   - [ ] sound for switcher
   - [ ] sound for end of jumping
   - [ ] **[wip]** Switcher
   - [ ] Fireball launcher
   - [ ] Spikes?

 - [ ] **[B]** level menu